jadenfix/rl/docs/SMOKE_TEST.md

 6. **OpenAPI export** — Run `make openapi` to regenerate `docs/openapi/collector.json`.
 Share this artifact with SDK consumers to ensure consistent typing.

 > Switching to a real inference backend?
 Set `INFERENCE_BASE_URL` and `INFERENCE_API_KEY` in `.env`, and flip `GATEWAY_USE_STUB_BACKEND=false` before running `make up`.
+> The gateway will ping `/healthz` on the backend during startup and log the result.

 > Upgrading an existing database?
 Apply the idempotency schema patch manually:
 > ```sql